A Message from our Curator

 The support of Friends and Patrons of the Sussex Cricket Museum (SCM) is pivotal to our very existence.
 All the money raised is invested directly into creating the exhibitions in SCM and into the interactive computer software as we continue to build the educational side of the museum.
 Read On

 To find details of how to find us and when we are open, please, click here

 For details of what is happening in the Museum go to Museum News

 The Official Opening of the Museum for the 2019 season, with from left Tony Buss, Barbara Webb, Rob Boddie and Jon Filby

 We are adding new pages to the website all the time, many produced by the volunteers of the museum but also from followers of Sussex cricket all over the world.
 We invite you to add your own photos, memories, documents and stories of Sussex County Cricket Club and Sussex Women’s Cricket to the website by contacting us.

 Our editors will check your contribution and publish it as soon as possible.
 Please do not forget to add a title to any photos, words or documents you might contribute and please provide us with details of yourself should we need to get in contact with you.

 Inclusion of all material will be at the editor’s discretion.

-Please contact us using the contact form here, if you wish to discuss the loan of an item to the Museum.
+We also welcome donations to the Museum’s collection where such donations further understanding of Sussex cricket and provided we have space.
+Please contact us using the contact form here, if you wish to discuss the donation of an item to the Museum.

 Sources and Credits